devil1cal/Random_Quote_Machine/README.md

 # Overview
 - 🚧 Creating quote machine with cute cats.
 I used 2 different api services for this small project. <a href="https://documenter.getpostman.com/view/5578104/RWgqUxxh" target="_blank">The cat api</a> for the cute cats and <a href="https://github.com/lukePeavey/quotable" target="_blank">Quotable</a> for quotes.
 My main objection was seeing cute cats with different quotes and having little bit fun or smile put people faces when see it :)
+- I created this little gadget on fully react and responsive.

 # Task List